elena-malgicheva/elena-malgicheva/README.md

-Hello, I’m Elena Malgicheva a full stack developer from Raleigh, NC.
+Hello, I’m Elena Malgicheva a full stack developer from Cary, NC.
 I’m currently taking a 32 week bootcamp in MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN

 <!---